When a chimney rebuild is the right call instead of spot repair

 The decision between chimney rebuild and spot repair is one of the most consequential calls in any chimney project — get it wrong and you either over-spend on a rebuild that was not necessary, or under-spend on patchwork repair that fails within a year and forces a full rebuild anyway.

-The right diagnostic is a Level 2 inspection with structural assessment.
+The right diagnostic is a detailed inspection with structural assessment.
 The inspector documents the condition of each course of brick, the depth of mortar joint deterioration, the plumb of the chimney structure, and any visible cracks or separations.
 From that documentation, the rebuild-versus-repair decision becomes a calculation rather than a judgment call.

 The general rule for West Palm Beach chimneys: spot repair is appropriate when fewer than 20% of brick courses show damage, mortar joint deterioration is under 1-inch deep, the chimney remains plumb, and there are no through-cracks in the structure.
 A chimney rebuild near me is the right call when any of these thresholds is exceeded.